A Visit to Sandankyo Gorge

 Fun at the Playground

 We jumped back in our car and drove back towards Hiroshima to the JA Toguchi branch where we had spotted a big playground and Jerome wanted to stop.
-Jerome desperatly wanted to go onto the roller slide there.
+Jerome desperately wanted to go onto the roller slide there.
 Jerome had fallen in love with these unique slides a few years before on Shikoku, where we had first encountered them.
-They look like a normal slide but instead of having just a flat metal sheet where you slide down, the roller slides are made of lots of thin rolling rods, which make it for a superfast slide.
+They look like a normal slide but instead of having just a flat metal sheet where you slide down, the roller slides are made of lots of thin rolling rods, which make it for a super fast slide.
 I recommend wearing proper trousers though as I experienced this time with my thin dress that it can hurt if you go down on your bottom.
 If you are very brave try sliding down on your feet while kneeling.
 These slides are much more fun than normal ones, for children and adults alike.
 Of course all at your own risk!

 A Must Visit When in the Area